-- o Ratified the Convention concerning the Prohibition and Immediate Action for the Elimination of the Worst Form of Child Labour (C182) - o Signed the Optional Protocol to the Convention on the Involvement of Children in Armed Conflict as well as of the Optional Protocol on the Sale of Children, Child Prostitution and Child Pornography. - In 2003, passed the National Plan of Action (NPA) 2001-2015 developed by Ministry of Education, Trainings and Standards in Higher Education, Government of Pakistan for Achieving Universal Quality Primary Education in Pakistan and honoring the commitment to the EFA Goals.
+- In 2000, signatory to the United Nations Millennium Development Goals where Goal 2 is to "Achieve Universal Primary Education" and Target 2.A is to "Ensure that, by 2015, children everywhere, boys and girls alike, will be able to complete a full course of primary schooling" - In 2001, ratified the Convention concerning the Prohibition and Immediate Action for the Elimination of the Worst Form of Child Labour Convention (C182) - In 2001, signed the Optional Protocol to the Convention on the Involvement of Children in Armed Conflict as well as of the Optional Protocol on the Sale of Children, Child Prostitution and Child Pornography. - In 2003, passed the National Plan of Action (NPA) 2001-2015 was developed by Ministry of Education, Trainings and Standards in Higher Education, Government of Pakistan for Achieving Universal Quality Primary Education in Pakistan and honoring the commitment to the EFA Goals.
 It stated that "Early Childhood Education is the third priority of NPA.
-The plan target is to provide ECE to at least half of the relevant age group, raising the net participation rate to from existing 25% to 50% by 2015" - In 2009, passed the National Education Policy (NEP), devised a year ahead of its predecessor to gain a head start towards improving access, quality and equity of educational opportunities - In 2010, - Passed Article 25A of the Constitution of the Islamic Republic of Pakistan, following the 18th Constitutional Amendment, guaranteeing that education was a fundamental right of all children aged 5-16. - O All five Provincial Secretaries, the Director Education FATA, Secretary AJK and Joint Education Advisor ICT endorsed National Child Friendly School Standards and signed the Declaration: a testament to their commitment to ensuring that provincial education systems and schools serve their communities and their future, as embodied in their children.
-15 - In 2011, provinces signed the Joint Declaration on Education reaffirming both Article 25A, the National Education Policy and Millennium Development Goals (MDGs) - In 2012, the President signs the first Right to Free and Compulsory Education Bill - In 2013, Sindh - Passed the Sindh Rights of Children to Free and Compulsory Education Bill - o Passed Sindh Education Sector Plan (SESP) 2014-18 with a chapter on ECE charting the course for implementation in Sindh.
+The plan target is to provide ECE to at least half of the relevant age group, raising the net participation rate to from existing 25% to 50% by 2015" - In 2009, passed the National Education Policy (NEP), devised a year ahead of its predecessor to gain a head start towards improving access, quality and equity of educational opportunities - In 2011, provinces signed the Joint Declaration on Education reaffirming both Article 25A, the National Education Policy and Millennium Development Goals (MDGs) - In 2012, passed Article 25A of the Constitution of the Islamic Republic of Pakistan, following the 18th Constitutional Amendment, guaranteeing that education was a fundamental right of all children aged 5-16. - In 2013, Sindh Education Sector Plan 2013-16 was passed with a chapter on ECE charting the course for implementation in Sindh.